telerik/kendo-angular-messages/README.md

 This repository contains translated messages for Kendo UI components for Angular.

 It also includes a utility to populate these messages in application message files in an XLIFF format.
-For more details, refer to the article on [localization of messages](http://www.telerik.com/kendo-angular-ui/components/localization).
+For more details, refer to the article on [Translation of Messages](https://www.telerik.com/kendo-angular-ui/components/globalization/localization/messages/).

 ## Basic Usage